Game Editor

 • a Windows Bridge (a kiosk on a Windows PC).

-On the display’s Hardware tab, set Driven by to the bridge that runs the screen.
+In the Display settings drawer, under Display hardware, set Driven by to the bridge that runs the screen.
+A display with nothing chosen reads Unassigned.
 Once bound, that physical screen shows this display whenever the game runs.
-Staff can also Launch Display from the control page to open it in a browser tab.
+Staff can also open a display in a browser tab from the control page.

 Set up the hardware bridge first